jtlandis/ggside/cran-comments.md

-This is an update from improper semantic versioning of 0.0.1.3 to 0.0.2.
-With this new version a few more examples are included in the documentation.
+This is an update from improper semantic versioning of 0.0.1.3 to 0.1.0.
+With this new version a few minor functions were added to provide control over how side axes are rendered.
+More examples are included in the documentation.
 Furthermore a minor bug was fixed.

 ## Test environments
 * local macOS Big Sur install, R 3.6.2